InversionSpaces/KEEP/proposals/refinement-classes.md

 We believe this approach to have several benefits:
 - CDFA has better performance compared to SMT-solvers-based solutions.
 It is more important for practical applications than completeness offered by SMT solvers
 - Compiler code reusage greatly simplifies development of this feature.
 No need to develop standalone tools
-- Form of a compiler plugin makes this functionality an explicit opt-in and leaves the development of the solution relatively independent from the compiler development
+- Form of a compiler plugin makes this functionality an explicit opt-in and leaves the development of the solution relatively independent of the compiler development

 However, it has disadvantages as well:
 - CDFA does not have the generality of SMT-solvers.
-Each kind of analysis should be developed separately
+Each kind of refinement should be developed separately
 - At the moment, the corresponding API of the Kotlin compiler is unstable, so maintenance of the solution might require a lot of rewrites

+Elaborating on the first point above, to introduce a new refinement (e.g., intervals for integer values), one should define and implement:
+- Corresponding lattice (e.g., interval lattice)
+- Corresponding monotone transfer function, which usually requires:
+- - Abstract evaluation of operations on the lattice (e.g., arithmetic operations)
+- - Abstract interpretation of conditions in context (e.g., `if (v > 0) { ... }`)
+- Appropriate widening and narrowing if the lattice is not of finite height

-As a proof of concept, we developed a K2 compiler plugin which supports positive-zero-negative integer refinement.
+As a proof of concept, we developed a K2 compiler plugin which supports interval refinement for integer values.
+Examples of supported refinements and verified code can be found in [Appendix A](#appendix-a-prototype-plugin-capabilities).

 # Challenges